Track mileage automatically

 You can deduct medical expenses only if they exceed 7.5% of a person’s adjusted gross income.
 This means that if you earn $100,000 per year, you can claim medical deductions if they are over $7500 (you can’t claim any deductions up to $7500).
 Read more in this IRS publication.

-Medical care expenses include expenses for diagnosis, cure, mitigation, treatment, or prevention of disease, as well as payments for treatments affecting any structure or function of the body.
+Medical care expenses include expenses for diagnosis, cure, mitigation, treatment, or disease prevention, as well as payments for treatments affecting any structure or function of the body.

 How to calculate medical mileage with the IRS medical mileage rate

-To calculate your medical miles, you can use the standard medical miles rate.
+To calculate your medical miles for taxes, you can use the standard medical miles rate.

 Let's say you had to travel 200 miles for medical care in November 2024.
 To calculate your deduction, you would multiply the 200 miles by the 21 cents per mile rate.